pitzsb1/NYCgreenwashing/README.md

 ## Training Pipeline

-1. Data collection and integration
+1. Data collection and filtering (London subset)
-2. Data cleaning and feature engineering
+2. Data cleaning and feature selection
-3. Model training for emissions prediction
+3. Model training for energy rating prediction
-4. Residual calculation and anomaly detection
+4. Consistency analysis across buildings
+5. Detection of hidden inefficiencies
-5. Interpretation and reporting
+6. Interpretation and reporting

 ---

 ## Expected Results

-* Identification of buildings with inconsistent efficiency metrics
+* Identification of buildings with inconsistent rating histories
-* Detection of potential greenwashing cases
+* Detection of hidden inefficiencies in energy evaluation
-* Improved understanding of factors driving emissions
+* Insights into discrepancies between predicted and assigned ratings

 ---

 ## Key Contributions

+* Reframing supervised learning as a **tool for data validation**
+* Consistency-based analysis of real-world evaluation systems
-* Data-driven validation of energy efficiency scores
+* Detection of structural inconsistencies in energy rating assignments
-* Residual-based anomaly detection framework
-* Integration of physical and operational building data

 ---

 ## Analysis and Interpretability

-* SHAP analysis for feature importance
+* Feature importance analysis (e.g., SHAP)
-* Borough-specific insights into energy usage patterns
-* Identification of key drivers of emission discrepancies
+* Investigation of factors influencing rating predictions
+* Case studies of inconsistent or anomalous buildings

 ---

 ## Future Work

-* Real-time monitoring system for building emissions
+* Incorporation of temporal modeling for rating evolution
-* Extension to other cities and regulatory environments
+* Extension to non-domestic buildings
-* Integration with policy enforcement systems
+* Integration with policy and regulatory evaluation frameworks

 ---

 ## Conclusion

-This project goes beyond simple prediction by uncovering inconsistencies between reported efficiency metrics and actual emissions.
+This project moves beyond traditional prediction tasks by questioning the reliability of energy efficiency ratings themselves.

-It provides a practical framework for detecting unreliable data and supporting evidence-based environmental policy decisions.
+By using machine learning as a validation tool, we uncover inconsistencies and hidden inefficiencies, offering a more critical and data-driven perspective on building energy evaluation systems.